Saturday, March 11, 2023

 Or an e-mail address wouldn't be some random string with @, but if the entry contains name, it would be derived from that in a random format.
 Some of them will contain last name and a number, some first name and last name in lower case or not, with dot, underscore or nothing in between.

-Qedy Schema Creator with auto-generated values.
-Any resemblance to real persons, living or dead, is purely coincidental.
+Qedy Schema Creator with auto-generated random values.
+Any resemblance to real e-mail addresses and people, living or dead, is purely coincidental.

 Similarly for address fields, phone numbers, genders, identifiers and such, not to mention region-specific data sets (for the screenshot above I used my local Czech).
 The possibilities here are nearly endless.

-There are also a simple editor for enumeration options, with paste support and file import.
+There is also a simple editor for enumeration options, with paste support and file import.

 Impressive, huh?
-But wait, it doesn't end there.
+But wait, there's more.
 The preview isn't some dumb table, it's actually a real app.
 In the background it generates a working model for Qedy, that is parsed and rendered into the preview DIV.

 And as in a real app, by clicking on the table row you will go to a form for the chosen record, where you can edit values with proper validations, and these changes, after saving, will propagate back to the table.